Johnny Depp: 'When was the last time an actor assassinated a President?'

 "I lie for a living," he said.

-CNN is reaching out to Depp's publicist.
+CNN has reached out to Depp's publicist.

 Last year, Depp played Trump in a nearly hourlong spoof called, "Funny or Die Presents Donald Trump's The Art of the Deal: The Movie."